jbpkp07/LIRI/README.md

 Technologies used:  Node, Javascript, Axios, Spotify API, OMDB API, Bands In Town API, NPM, terminal-kit

+There is also strict validation for the commands and queries entered, with appropriate error messages if the input is invalid.

 I am the sole developer of this application.

 commands: